jankotek/mapdb-site/doc/internals.rst

 Slice                           Non overlapping pages used in Volume.
 Slice size is 1MB.
 Older name was 'chunk'

 Direct mode                     With disabled transactions, data are written directly into file.
 It is fast,
-                                but store is not protected from corruption during crasches.
+                                but store is not protected from corruption during crashes.

 WAL                             Write Ahead Log, way to protect store from corruption if db crashes during write.